yodaos-project/malldump/README.md

 # Malldump

-Malldump attachs a process, and dumps the status of low level malloc(ptmalloc, the glibc implementation) of the process.
+Attach to a process and dump status of low level malloc(ptmalloc, the glibc implementation) of the process.

 ## Supported malloc implementations